 Information Goes Here

 Identifying scale insects on your trees can be tricky because of their small size and protective coverings.
-However, there are several signs to look for on your trees and other plants that can indicate an infestation:
+However, there are several signs to look for on your trees that can indicate an infestation:

 Gloomy Scale is an armored scale that usually affects Box Elders and Red, Silver, or Freeman Maple trees.
 As an armored scale, it secretes a hard gray covering called a test that acts as camouflage, often causing infestations to go unnoticed until they are severe.
-Gloomy Scale over winters in its adult form in their test.
-In the spring you crawlers emerge and locate new feeding sites.
+Gloomy Scale overwinters in its adult form in their test.
+In the spring, crawlers emerge and locate new feeding sites.
 Once they are in a good place, they insert their mouthparts into the bark and feed.

 White Prunicola Scale is a non-native armored scale.
 It can be difficult to manage because of its waxy test that helps protect the scale from predators and some types of pesticides.
 Often it looks like white raised dots on the bark of the affected tree.
 When left untreated, this scale can cause leaf yellowing and shedding, slowed or stunted growth, and ultimately the death of branches.